 Further, disability is more prevalent among females compared to males (8,3% and 6,5% respectively).

 The population group profile shows that black Africans had the highest proportion of persons with disabilities (7,8%), followed by the white population group (6,5%).

 Youth (between ages 25 and 34) with disabilities account for 5,4% of the total population, 5,3% of which had attained higher education, 23,8% had no formal education while 24,6% had some primary education.

 "These statistical realities paint a rather bleak picture of the youth disability landscape in South Africa and enjoins every member of society, up to the highest echelons of government to play their part, no matter how minute, in improving the lot of this sector", continued Netshidzati.

 Motivational speakers, Church representatives, Youth leaders, Persons with disabilities from both the business and legal fraternities as well as Government representatives are billed to address the Event, whose attendance would be constituted by mainly youth from diverse orientations.

 "One need not look far in the history disability in South Africa to find evidence of attempts at social extermination, including ostracism, institutional control and segregation.
 Such attempts at forceful exclusion may be understood to be simultaneously eradicating from awareness those parts of self that persons with disabilities represent.
 Almost akin to the June 16, 1976 Uprising, this is a proverbial stereotypical struggle that has to be waged and delinquent attitudes defeated with axiomatic sledge-hammers", sombrely concluded Lucky Netshidzati.

-* News Release by Youth Day Disability Awareness Event: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (Youth Day Disability Awareness Event).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.